akcorp2003/YouTubeDesktopDownloader/README.md

 ## How Do I Use It?

 1. After you open it, go to *File > Settings* and select a folder you want to save your music/videos in.
 The application saves your location but be sure to update it when you decide to change download locations!
+2. You also have the options to select the quality of the MP3 or the video.
+Frankly, there's not much difference in the MP3 unless if you have special equipment.
-2. Copy and paste the YouTube link into the text box with "YouTube URL."
+3. Copy and paste the YouTube link into the text box with "YouTube URL."
-3. Click your desired output!
+4. Click your desired output!
-4. During the converting process, command prompt will open up.
+5. During the converting process, command prompt will open up.
 That's ffmpeg working hard to convert your video!

 ## What's Next? ##

+- Store the most recent downloaded files
 - Making a sexier UI
 - Exposing more ffmpeg settings
 - Convert to more video formats